davidbriggs4l/nim-breakout-games/README.md

   ```code
   sudo apt install libsdl2-dev
   ```
-- You need nim and numble intsalled also
+- You need nim and numble intstalled also

 ## Running with nimble